 Maho Hisakawa started piano lessons when she was 5, then started on the flute at age 10.
-In 2012, after a 15 year break, she returned to music and made it her focus.
-She founded Windfern in 2016 and plays for weddings, receptions, and services all over Maine year-round.
+In 2012, after a 15 year break, she returned to music.
+She founded Windfern in 2016 and plays for weddings, receptions, services, and concerts all over Maine year-round.
 She has studied with Nicole Rabata and has played with Colby Symphony Orchestra and Odeon Adult Orchestra at Bay Chamber Music School.
 Maho enjoys working with young, aspiring flutists and is in the process of becoming certified to teach Suzuki flute.
-She also plans to return to school to pursue a B.M. in flute performance at University of Maine, Orono.
-Meanwhile, she loves to collaborate with other musicians in the community.
-More recently, she has worked with Nathan Hillman, viola; Patricia Stowell, piano; Barbara Kemp, piano; and Jim Nga, piano.
-Nurturing music studies (violin, viola, piano, and organ) in her two daughters ages 13 and 9 is an integral part of her life.
+She is currently a student of Liz Downing and is pursuing a B.M. in flute performance at University of Maine, Orono.
+Meanwhile, she loves collaborating with other musicians in the community.
+Nurturing music studies (violin, viola, piano, and organ) in her two daughters ages 14 and 9 is an integral part of her life.
 She is also a private caregiver for young children and the elderly and loves to run and hike beautiful mountains.